Trusted content

 The Growth of Incarceration

-Since 1970, the US prison population has increased by an astonishing 500%, with the country now spending over $80 billion on incarceration annually (ACLU).
+Since 1970, the U.S. prison population has increased by an astonishing 500%, with the country now spending over $80 billion annually on incarceration, according to the ACLU.

 The Role of Drug Offenses and Court-Imposed Costs